 FD-69-1 Quicksilver Messenger Service - Siegal Schwall - Phoenix - July 4, 1967 at the Avalon Ballroom - First printing poster features one of Rick Griffin's hallmark designs "Independance" - Beautiful A / A- copy - 150.00

-FD-85-1 Vanilla Fudge - Charles Lloyd Quartet - Sep 29 - Oct 1, 1967 at the Avalon Ballroom - First printing poster (ticket outlet strip is black ) - One of Alton Kelley's more noted 60's posters features two large Family Dog logos on either side of a voluptuous female in a green diaphanous gown - Two tackholes at each of the corners, minor light small handling bends visible from the backside, some light aging in the paper - Beautiful B+ shape - 109.00
+FD-85-1 Vanilla Fudge - Charles Lloyd Quartet - Sep 29 - Oct 1, 1967 at the Avalon Ballroom - First printing poster (ticket outlet strip is black ) - One of Alton Kelley's more noted 60's posters features two large Family Dog logos on either side of a voluptuous female in a green diaphanous gown - I had some restoration work perfromed on this poster to significantly improve a few blemishes: Two tackholes at each of the corners, minor light small handling bends visible from the backside, some light aging in the paper - I will forward closeup photos of this restored copy of the poster if you might potetially be interested in purchasing it - Will look GREAT in a frame as is now! - Beautiful B+ shape - 175.00